enokidotsite/panel/readme.md

 ### Site object

-This will be documented once the Panel has been published. *More soon…*
+This is used for constructing your Panel. *More soon…*

 ## Building